ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S03-smart-contracts/M2-intro-to-truffle/L2-intro-tutorial/index.md

       ...
       }
 ```

   And a drum roll for this last command!
 Run the following to get the originally stored number.
 (We can also explain the syntax a little bit, since it's a bit odd: We're creating a promise to deliver a big number, which will be our stored number.)

 ```
 $ truffle(develop)> (await storage.get()).toNumber()
 42
 ```

  Congratulations!
 You’ve now just created, deployed, and interacted with your very first smart contract using the Truffle Suite.
 Next, we're going to walkthrough how to use Ganache GUI.

  Ganache GUI
 -----------

  Ganache UI can be really helpful for folks new to smart contract development.
 Due to its visual nature, it’s a great way to familiarize yourself with all the core constructs of an EVM-based blockchain and help move past that stage of “not knowing what you don’t know”.
-It’s fully cross-platform and available to download [here.](https://www.trufflesuite.com/ganache){target=_blank}
+It’s fully cross-platform and available to download [here.](https://www.trufflesuite.com/ganache)

  ![image of ganache GUI](../../../img/S03/ganache-1.png)

  As you can seen in the above screenshot, it has tabs for all the major constructs including accounts, blocks, transactions, contracts, and events.
-It also starts it’s own chain instance on port `7545` (note that by default `truffle develop` starts on `9545` and ganache-cli on `8545`).
+It also starts it’s own chain instance on port `7545` (note that by default `truffle develop` starts on `9545` and `ganache` on `8545`).

  To best see Ganache UI in action, let’s try deploying the same SimpleStorage (with a few small enhancements) contract from the previous exercise to the chain instance it instantiates.